mandeepbal/benchmark/site/index.md

 <h2 id="introduction">Introduction</h2>

 Several analytic frameworks have been announced in the last 1 year.
-Among them are inexpensive data-warehousing solutions based on traditional Massively Parallel Processor (MPP) architectures ([Redshift](http://aws.amazon.com/redshift/)), systems which impose MPP-like execution engines on top of Hadoop ([Impala](http://blog.cloudera.com/blog/2012/10/cloudera-impala-real-time-queries-in-apache-hadoop-for-real/), [HAWQ](http://www.greenplum.com/news/press-release/emc-introduces-worlds-most-powerful-hadoop-distribution-pivotal-hd)) and systems which optimize MapReduce to improve performance on analytical workloads ([Shark](http://shark.cs.berkeley.edu/), [Stinger](http://hortonworks.com/blog/100x-faster-hive/)).
+Among them are inexpensive data-warehousing solutions based on traditional Massively Parallel Processor (MPP) architectures ([Redshift](http://aws.amazon.com/redshift/)), systems which impose MPP-like execution engines on top of Hadoop ([Impala](http://blog.cloudera.com/blog/2012/10/cloudera-impala-real-time-queries-in-apache-hadoop-for-real/), [HAWQ](http://www.greenplum.com/news/press-release/emc-introduces-worlds-most-powerful-hadoop-distribution-pivotal-hd)) and systems which optimize MapReduce to improve performance on analytical workloads ([Shark](http://shark.cs.berkeley.edu/), [Stinger/Tez](http://hortonworks.com/blog/100x-faster-hive/)).
 This benchmark provides [quantitative](#results) and [qualitative](#discussion) comparisons of four sytems.
 It is entirely hosted on EC2 and can be reproduced directly from your computer.

 * [Redshift](http://aws.amazon.com/redshift/) - a hosted MPP database offered by Amazon.com based on the ParAccel data warehouse.
-* [Hive](http://hive.apache.org/) - a Hadoop-based data warehousing system. (v0.10, 1/2013 *Note: Hive [v0.11](http://hortonworks.com/blog/apache-hive-0-11-stinger-phase-1-delivered/), which advertises improved performance, was recently released but is not yet included*)
+* [Hive](http://hive.apache.org/) - a Hadoop-based data warehousing system. (v0.12)
-* [Shark](http://shark.cs.berkeley.edu/) - a Hive-compatible SQL engine which runs on top of the [Spark](http://spark-project.org) computing framework. (v0.8 preview, 5/2013)
+* [Shark](http://shark.cs.berkeley.edu/) - a Hive-compatible SQL engine which runs on top of the [Spark](http://spark-project.org) computing framework. (v0.8.1)
-* [Impala](http://blog.cloudera.com/blog/2012/10/cloudera-impala-real-time-queries-in-apache-hadoop-for-real/) - a Hive-compatible[\*](#discussion) SQL engine with its own MPP-like execution engine. (v1.0, 4/2013)
+* [Impala](http://blog.cloudera.com/blog/2012/10/cloudera-impala-real-time-queries-in-apache-hadoop-for-real/) - a Hive-compatible[\*](#discussion) SQL engine with its own MPP-like execution engine. (v1.2.3)
-* [Stinger/Tez](http://hortonworks.com/blog/announcing-stinger-phase-3-technical-preview) - Tez is a next generation Hadoop execution engine currently in development (v0.2.0, 12/2013)
+* [Stinger/Tez](http://hortonworks.com/blog/announcing-stinger-phase-3-technical-preview) - Tez is a next generation Hadoop execution engine currently in development (v0.2.0)

 This remains a  _**work in progress**_ and will evolve to include additional frameworks and new capabilities.
 We welcome <a href="#contributions">contributions</a>.

 ### What is being evaluated?
-This benchmark measures response time on a handful of relational queries: scans, aggregations, joins, and UDF's, across different data sizes.
+This benchmark measures response time on a handful of relational queries: scans, aggregations, joins, and UDF\'s, across different data sizes.
 Keep in mind that these systems have very different sets of capabilities.
-MapReduce-like systems (Shark/Hive) target flexible and large-scale computation, supporting complex User Defined Functions (UDF's), tolerating failures, and scaling to thousands of nodes.
+MapReduce-like systems (Shark/Hive) target flexible and large-scale computation, supporting complex User Defined Functions (UDF\'s), tolerating failures, and scaling to thousands of nodes.
 Traditional MPP databases are strictly SQL compliant and heavily optimized for relational queries.
 The workload here is simply one set of queries that most of these systems these can complete.

 <h3 id="workload">Dataset and Workload</h3>
-Our dataset and queries are inspired by the benchmark contained in "[A comparison of approaches to large scale analytics](http://database.cs.brown.edu/sigmod09/benchmarks-sigmod09.pdf)".
+Our dataset and queries are inspired by the benchmark contained in [a comparison of approaches to large scale analytics](http://database.cs.brown.edu/sigmod09/benchmarks-sigmod09.pdf).
 The input data set consists of a set of unstructured HTML documents and two SQL tables which contain summary information.
-It was generated using [Intel's Hadoop benchmark tools](https://github.com/intel-hadoop/HiBench) and data sampled from the [Common Crawl](http://commoncrawl.org) document corpus.
+It was generated using [Intel\'s Hadoop benchmark tools](https://github.com/intel-hadoop/HiBench) and data sampled from the [Common Crawl](http://commoncrawl.org) document corpus.
 There are three datasets with the following schemas:

 <div class="span11" style="float: none; margin-top: 5px; margin-bottom: 5px; margin-left: auto; margin-right: auto;">
 <table padding="10" id="inputSchema">